Wealthy Gulf investors warm to Africa

 Private equity firm Abraaj Capital invested $125 million last year in Morocco’s Saham Finances, which has interests in insurance operations across Morocco and francophone West Africa.
 It aims to tap into an anticipated pick-up in demand for insurance in Africa.

 In November Abu Dhabi-based asset manager Invest AD launched a fixed income fund that will focus on Africa as well as the Middle East.
-Along with Morocco’s Attijariwafabank (ATW.CS), it also said it would launch a fund to invest in African companies listed on stock markets.
+Along with Morocco’s Attijariwafabank, it also said it would launch a fund to invest in African companies listed on stock markets.

 Gulf companies have sometimes overestimated the attractions of doing business in Africa.
 Etisalat’s chief executive Ahmad Julfar said in October that his company had no plans to fully exit any of its foreign markets, but the record of its African investments has not so far been impressive, partly because of fierce competition from other operators.